Tensional twist-folding of sheets into multilayered scrolled yarns: Results

 Origami corresponding to spiral accordion folded elastic sheets can be algorithmically generated using $\alpha$ as a parameter.
-Consider a right angle triangle with height $L$ and angle $\alpha/2$ (Fig.~4a).
-(This triangle is also the same as that at the far left side of the sheet in Fig.~4a.)
-To help understand the geometrical transformation leading to a flat folded origami, we preserve the color when reflecting off a right triangle with respect to its height, and change color when reflecting the triangle with respect to its hypotenuse identified as a fold.
-A flat-fold origami is thus obtained by applying alternately these two transformations until reaching a given number of folds $n$.
-For specific values of $\alpha$, these transformations result in a regular flat-folded origami where the triangle bases are the edges of a regular polygon with $p$ vertices (Fig.~4a).
-This polygon is also the convex envelop of a star-shaped polygon composed by the hypotenuses (dashed black line) connecting vertices separated by $q$ consecutive triangle bases (solid orange line).
-These origami can be identified by the so-called Schl\"afli symbols ${p, q}$, and thus we name them {\it Schl\"afli origami}.
-Varying the Schl\"afli symbols (or equivalently reducing the tip angle and increasing the triangle numbers,) one can obtain triangle, pentagon, heptagon, and nonagon shaped envelops.
-The thickness of the overlapped regions at the center is given by $t' = n t$ and decreases in integer multiples of $t$ toward the edges.
+Consider a right angle triangle with height $L$ and angle $\alpha/2$ (Fig.~\ref{fig:schlaffi}A).
+(This triangle is also the same as that at the far left side of the sheet in Fig.~\ref{fig:origami}A.) To help understand the geometrical transformation leading to a flat folded origami, we preserve the color when reflecting off a right triangle with respect to its height, and change color when reflecting the triangle with respect to its hypotenuse identified as a fold.
+A flat-fold origami is thus obtained by applying, alternately, these two transformations until reaching a given number of folds $n$.
+When $180^{\circ}/\alpha$ is odd, these transformations result in a regular flat-folded origami where the triangle bases are the edges of a regular polygon with $p$ vertices (Fig.~\ref{fig:schlaffi}A).
+This polygon is also the convex envelope of a star-shaped polygon composed by the hypotenuses (dashed black line) connecting vertices separated by $q$ consecutive triangle bases (solid orange line).
+These origami can be identified by the so-called Schl\"afli symbols $\{p/q\}$~\cite{coxeter1972regular}, and thus we call them {\it Schl\"afli origami}.
+By geometric construction, we have $p = [\![180/\alpha]\!]$ and $q = (p-1)/2$, where $[\![\cdot]\!]$ stands for the closest odd integer.
+When $180/\alpha$ is not odd, the calculated symbols should be understood as the ones yielding the closest Schl\"afli origami for a given $\alpha$.
+Varying the Schl\"afli symbols (or equivalently reducing the tip angle and increasing the triangle numbers), one can obtain triangle, pentagon, heptagon, and nonagon shaped envelopes.
+The thickness of the overlapped regions at the center is given by {$t' = (n+1) t$} and decreases in integer multiples of $t$ toward the edges.